 Giritale - Sigiriya – Kandy.
 This morning we head to Sigiriya and the famous ‘Lion Rock’ fortress.
 Built over 1500 years ago, this beautiful citadel stands 200 meters high in the middle of verdant jungle and was an important stronghold of the 70 hectare fortified town.
 It can be viewed from miles around and is definitely one of Sri Lanka’s most iconic and famous sites.
 You’ll be able to view the world famous paintings of the Heavenly Maidens which stand in a sheltered pocket of the rock approached by a spiral stairway.

-Once we’ve fully explored the rock we continue on to a spice garden.
+Once we’ve fully explored the rock we take a jeep ride and short canoe trip to the village of Kayanwala.
+Here, we try our hand at preparing a meal of curry, dahl, spiced rice, pickle and more in the mud brick home of a local family.
+Continuing onto Kandy we stop off a spice garden in Matale.
 Here we learn about some of Sri Lanka’s famous spices, how they are grown and what they are used in.
 You’ll also have the opportunity to buy some.

 Overnight: Kandy | Breakfast